Tedejer/VISON-BOARD/README.md

 # VISON-BOARD

 Web application to create a vison board.

+- Helps people decide what their passion is